 The scenic vista point at the top of Lake View Trail provides a beautiful view overlooking Malibu Lake and the surrounding mountains.
-The network of trails through Malibu Creek State Park offer several routes to the overlook, including a 4.1-mile out and back trek beginning from a nearby trailhead on Mulholland Highway.
-Beginning on Cistern Trail, there is 350 feet of elevation between the high and low points of the hike to the top of Lake Vista Trail.
+The network of trails through Malibu Creek State Park offer several routes to the overlook, including a short 2.1-mile loop from a trailhead off Lake Vista Drive and a longer 4.1-mile out and back trek that begins down Cistern Trail from Mulholland Highway.
+The 4.1-mile hike goes downhill and then ascends to the to the top of Lake Vista Trail with 350 feet of elevation between the high and low points of the hike.

 Park along Mulholland Highway and hike down the quarter mile long Cistern Trail to a T-junction with Lookout Trail.
 There are scenic views over the park along the way, including a great perspective of the Goat Buttes.
 Turn right at the junction and head west for 0.43 miles to a junction with Cage Creek Trail.

 Continue straight ahead on a grassland-crossing single track named Yearling Trail.
 Just past the marked junction with Cage Creek Trail, there is an unmarked junction with Deer Leg Trail.
 Turn left here (or make the left at the next junction on a connection trail to Deer Leg Trail) and follow this trail to the base of Lake Vista Trail.
 Deer Leg Trail heads uphill into the trees for a short distance before turning sharply to the right.
 A footpath continues straight ahead down a slope toward Crags Road at the bottom of Cage Creek Trail, but this is not the way to Lake Vista Trail.
 If you miss the sharp right turn and begin a steep descent, it is time to backtrack.